peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public PeterO.Mail.MediaTypeBuilder SetTopLevelType(
         string str);

  Sets this media type's top-level type.
+This method enables the pattern of method chaining (e.g.,  `new ...().Set...().Set...()` ) unlike with the TopLevelType property in .NET or the setTopLevelType method (with small s) in Java.

       <b>Parameters:</b>